rutar-academic/rutar.org/content/writing/how_to_build_a_personal_webpage_from_scratch.md

 For command-line editors, you could consider [NeoVim](https://neovim.io) or [Emacs](https://www.gnu.org/software/emacs/).

 ### Command Line Interface
-If you have a Linux machine, you are probably already familiar with the command line and have a built-in Terminal.
+If you have a Linux machine, you are probably already familiar with the command line and have a preferred terminal.
 On macOS, the command line behaves similarly - the default application is [Terminal](https://en.wikipedia.org/wiki/Terminal_(macOS)), which is built-in on every Mac.
 On Windows, if you want a full UNIX command-line interface, you can use [WSL](https://docs.microsoft.com/en-us/windows/wsl/install).